 Ok - going to try creating a new profile and will see if the issue persists over the next few days....

 But wait - that's for windows.
 I'm on a mac... damn.
 Will still try it out.

 IT WORKED!!
 I got rid of Norton Web Safe, and it solved a problem I have had across 2 computers and many versions of FF.
 THANK YOU

 The default of the pref network.http.max-connections has been increased from 30 to 256 in Firefox 6+ versions.

 You can try to decrease the value of the pref network.http.max-connections from 255 to a more modest setting like 30 as used in Firefox 3 versions.

-Start Firefox in Troubleshoot Firefox issues using Safe Mode to check if one of the extensions or if hardware acceleration is causing the problem (switch to the DEFAULT theme: Firefox (Tools) > Add-ons > Appearance/Themes).
+Start Firefox in Diagnose Firefox issues using Troubleshoot Mode to check if one of the extensions or if hardware acceleration is causing the problem (switch to the DEFAULT theme: Firefox (Tools) > Add-ons > Appearance/Themes).

 - Don't make any changes on the Safe mode start window.

 I have Kaspersky Internet Security 2011, and when disabled the problem still remains after opening a couple of tabs the browser freezes, i disabled all of the addons and i have rested everything, and the problem still remains, you just have to solve this